 - Types of inventory

-- Features to look for in Inventory management software
+- Features to look out in Inventory management software

-A retail store is the life of an area/place, but somewhere it gets stuck in a place because of improper inventory management.
-Generally, we all know that the inventory is an asset, but when you fail to manage it will be considered a liability as well.
+A retail store is the life of an area/place, but sometimes it gets stuck in a place because of improper inventory management.
+Generally, we all know that the inventory is an asset, but when you fail to manage it will be considered as a liability too.

-So, it is necessary for a business that operates or implements a well-integrated inventory management system that will help to bring a buyer on time, save your product from wastage, and you will be in profit.
+So, it is necessary for a business to implement a well-integrated inventory management system that will help to sell on time, save your product from wastage, and you will be in profit.

 What is inventory management?